recursion/jackBeNimble/README.md

 ###### Adding other exchanges.
 - Add support for new exchanges:
   1. Use the `interface.template.js` file to implement the site specific methods.
-  2. Add the new file to manifest.json.
+  2. Add a require for the new interface file in interfaces/index.js ( this will eventually be automated as a proper module loader should be. )
-  3. Add the interface to the setInteface function in `utilities.controller.js`.

 #### Todo